Perazine

 Perazine (Taxilan) is a moderate-potency typical antipsychotic of the phenothiazine class.
 It is quite similar to chlorpromazine, and acts as a dopamine antagonist.
+It was very popular in West-Germany.
 A 2014 systematic review compared it with other antipsychotic drugs:

 Synthesis

 Phenothiazine-10-propionitrile [1698-80-2] (1) is treated with a mixture of acid and alcohol giving Methyl phenothiazinepropionate, CID:368244 (2).
 Heating with 1-methylpiperazine (3) gives the amide [91508-47-3] (4).
 Reduction of this last by means of diborane yields Perazine (5).